andresliu22/note-taker/README.md

 * Click on the green button named Code on github and copy the URL of the repository.
 * Use the command git clone (repository's URL) to clone all existing project on your local machine.
 * Start your testing with your own clone of the repository using your preferred code editor.
-* Use command npm start to render the app on your local machine
+* Use command "npm start" to render the app on your local machine.

 ## Prerequisites